For information about purchasing artwork or if you would like to contact Kim about her freelance services please contact Kim at email@example.com

 Kim Baker is an Oklahoma-based freelance photographer who has focused her camera on the Oklahoma landscape for over 25 years.

-Kim’s work has exhibited across the country and Oklahoma including exhibits at the Nature Conservancy’s World Headquarters in Arlington, Virginia, the Oklahoma State Capitol, the Philbrook Museum of Art, Mabee Gerrer Museum of Art, the Oklahoma Aquarium, the Oklahoma Scenic Rivers Commission and the Williams Center among others.
+Kim’s work has exhibited across the country and Oklahoma including exhibits at the Nature Conservancy’s World Headquarters in Arlington, Virginia, the Oklahoma State Capitol, the Philbrook Museum of Art, Mabee Gerrer Museum of Art, JRB Art at the Elms, the Oklahoma Aquarium, the Oklahoma Scenic Rivers Commission and Tulsa's Williams Center among others.

 Kim is a regular contributor to Oklahoma Today Magazine and Oklahoma Tourism publications; her work has been published in Outdoor Oklahoma, USA Today Go Escape and Cowboy’s & Indians and in books including The Illinois River: A Visual Record and Oklahoma Unforgettable.

 Some of Kim's clients include Oklahoma Tourism, Ackerman McQueen Advertising, Jordan Advertising, Next Era Energy, Gridliance, the Oklahoma Water Resources Board, the Oklahoma Department of Commerce, Epoxy Films, the Chickasaw Nation and Briggs Freeman Sotheby's International Realty and others.